Train Simulator Classic: Releases

-Train Simulator 2015, was released on Steam on 18 September 2014 as a Standard Edition and a Steam Edition.
+Train Simulator 2015 was released on Steam on 18 September 2014 as a Standard Edition and a Steam Edition.
 Retail versions were available from 19 September that year.
 It introduced several improvements and a learning mode called TS Academy, a training area designed to introduce new players to the series quickly and easily.
 Routes included with the Standard Edition were East Coast Main Line: London–Peterborough, Northeast Corridor: New York–New Haven and Munich–Garmisch-Partenkirchen.
 Those who purchased the Steam Edition, also received the Pacific Surfliner: LA–San Diego route and two extra locomotives (Los Angeles Commuter Rail F59PH and San Diego Commuter Rail F59PHI).
 Contents in retail versions could vary in different countries to include local routes and locomotives.
 Owners of Train Simulator 2014 received a free upgrade to the TS2015 core technology via the Steam platform.

 Train Simulator 2016 was released on Steam on 17 September 2015 as Train Simulator 2016: Steam Edition.
 This version provides a selection of new 'extreme' challenges set across a variety of different eras with the addition of the long-requested "Railfan" feature, which lets players create and play scenarios in which the only objective is to watch the trains go by from a vantage point (so-called "Railfanning" or "Trainspotting").

 Train Simulator 2017 was released on Steam on 16 September 2016.
-A limited edition of Train Simulator 2017, called Pioneers Edition, was available for players until 7 December 2016.
+A limited edition of Train Simulator 2017, called Pioneers Edition, was available for players until 7 December of the same year.
 The Pioneers Edition included two bonuses: a bonus route, Semmeringbahn: Mürzzuschlag to Gloggnitz and the ability to have beta access to Train Sim World: CSX Heavy Haul, an Unreal Engine 4 made game that was released in early 2017.
 The beta access to Train Sim World: CSX Heavy Haul started at 8 December 2016 at around 6pm GMT.

-Train Simulator 2018 was announced on 23 October 2017, and was released on 16 November 2017.
+Train Simulator 2018 was released on 16 November 2017.

 Train Simulator 2019 was released on 11 October 2018.
 This version introduced a 64-bit core, making the game able to use more memory and generally have better stability.
 The game comes with 3 routes and 2 route extensions; Soldier Summit and Salt Lake City Extension, the Rhine Railway and Frankfurt High Speed Extension, and the re-worked Portsmouth Direct Line, now including London Waterloo station.

 Train Simulator 2020, released on 19 September 2019, comes with three routes: Nuremberg & Regensburg, South Western Main Line: Southampton – Bournemouth and Norfolk Southern N-Line.
 It also comes with some graphical improvements, and filters for taking photos in-game.

-Train Simulator 2021, released on 17 September 2020.
+Train Simulator 2021 was released on 17 September 2020.
 This version introduces Steam Workshop integration, letting players browse and download Workshop scenarios without having to exit the game.
 This year's edition comes with three routes: Norddeutsche-bahn: Kiel – Lübeck, Clinchfield Railroad, the Fife Circle Line.
 The Deluxe Edition also includes a new route, the West Coast Main Line South: London Euston – Birmingham.
 In March 2021, the game received an update that improves route loading times.